Tuesday, Thursday 10-14

 vacation leaves, disciplinary issues, lists of employees, and the unique records of the Employees Savings and Loans Association.
 Additionally we find the thorough annual reports.There are also separately organized partial collections of records produced by the Warsaw University and the Polish Association of Librarians from this period.

 The period of German occupation (1939-1945) left very interesting records of the Library which then functioned as the primary division of the Staatsbibliothek Warschau’s organization.
 The records include the employee’s reports to German officials; internal circulatory documents issued by the Library’s commissioner Dr Witte; memorials of his Polish deputy, director Adam Lewak sent to the German officials.
 We will also find records of the replacements of the books between the different divisions of the Staatsbibliothek.
 The book loans are documented by lists of visitors and readers as well as book loans and interlibrary book loans for the years 1942-1944.
-A large portion of the documentation is represented by the employees personal acts.

 After World War II the library was mostly occupied with recuperating and rebuilding its collections.
 These efforts are documented in records of accepted collections, registers of donations and exchanges as well as correspondence about the so-called secured collections.
 Both the whole library and its divisions have documented actions.
 Acts from recent years witness technological transformation the library faced, giving a picture of a modern institution, connected with national and international libraries, and occupying an important position in culture and science.